 A.) Yes!
 We do allow out of state adoptions, HOWEVER, the adopter is responsible for transport.

 A.) Base has strict breed bans!
-You can adopt as long as we do not suspect the dog to have any percentage of restricted breed.
-Base does not allow fostering, unfortunately!Β
+You can adopt as long as we do not suspect the dog to have any percentage of a restricted breed.
+These breeds are American Pit Bull Terriers, American Staffordshire Terriers, Staffordshire Bull Terriers, Rottweilers, wolf hybrids, Doberman Pinschers, Chow Chows, Akitas, Mastiffs, Great Danes, Alaskan Malamutes, or any mixes of these breeds (even 1%). .Base does not allow fostering, unfortunately!Β

-A.) Most applicants are processed within 1-2 business days.
+A.) Most applicants are processed within 1-2 days.
 We move as quickly as possible but we never rush placements.

 A.) Short answer, no. Outside of adoption events, we require an approved adoption application before meet and greets.
 This ensures a good match and saves everyone a little time before asking our fosters to meet potential adopters.
 However, if you're coming to an adoption event to apply, you're more than welcome to meet the dogs before applying.